Facebook Instant Articles

-Facebook Instant Articles is a feature from social networking company Facebook for use with collaborating news and content publishers, that the publisher can choose to use for articles they select.
-When a publisher selects an article for Instant Articles, people browsing Facebook in its mobile app can see the entire article within Facebook's app, with formatting very similar to that on the publisher's website.
+Facebook Instant Articles was a feature from social networking company Facebook for use with collaborating news and content publishers, that the publisher could choose to use for articles they select.
+When a publisher selected an article for Instant Articles, people browsing Facebook in its mobile app could see the entire article within Facebook's app, with formatting very similar to that on the publisher's website.

 History

 Prior to launch

 Facebook initially approached selected publishers with the idea of Instant Articles, so as to get early feedback that would allow Facebook to build a product that meets publisher needs.

 According to a BuzzFeed spokesperson, BuzzFeed VP of Product Chris Johansen told Facebook that they needed seven things in order to participate in the program, including compatibility with comScore, Google Analytics, and BuzzFeed tracking tools, preservation of key aspects of the look, feel, and functionality of the website, and monetization.
 In January, Facebook returned for talks, saying they had implemented all of the requests.